LEARNAcademy/Instructor-Resources/react/state.md

 And that is pretty cool.

+#### Display vs Logic Components
+Handling state is an important part of creating React apps.
+But you don't want every component to have state.
+It is important to keep the data centralized.
+In this example we have one component that holds state and one that does not.
+This is also known as creating a logic component (that holds state) and a display component (that does not).

 #### Inline Styling with JSX
 One last thing, to talk about.
 That will help you with your challenge today.
 And that is inline styling in JSX.